pixieprix/pixieprix.github.io/index.md

 ### General Machine Learning:

-- Predicting patient outcomes based on real-world Electronic Healthcare Records.
+- Predicted patient outcomes based on real-world Electronic Healthcare Records.
 Looked at quantifying the uncertainty in model predictions.

+## Miscellaneous:

+Aside from research, I enjoy interacting and interfacing with people!
+I have been an orientation group leader, vice-captain of the NUS waterpolo team, and also co-organised a virtual team-building event for my division during my time at ASTAR.
+More recently, I volunteered as a Speaker's buddy @ Slush 2022.

 <!-- ## News